ReddyRohith-E/FreshersDay_2k24/README.md

     - `css/`: Stylesheets for the website.
     - `images/`: Images used in the website.
     - `js/`: JavaScript files for interactive features.
-- `pages/`: HTML files for different sections of the website.
 - `index.html`: The homepage that includes all the features such as event schedule, online registration, photo gallery, and contact information.
 - `README.md`: This file.
 - `LICENSE`: License information.